 Canada's GardaWorld extends G4S deal offer period for fifth time

-Jan 27 (Reuters) - Security group GardaWorld on Wednesday extended the offer period for rival G4S GFS.L for the fifth time, prolonging a takeover battle for the British group, which picked U.S.-based Allied Universal over the Canadian company.
+Jan 27 (Reuters) - Canadian security group GardaWorld on Wednesday extended its buyout offer period for rival G4S GFS.L for a fifth time, even as the British company has already accepted U.S.-based Allied Universal's takeover offer.

-The news comes just a day after Allied Universal extended the time for G4S shareholders to accept the deal agreed upon by both the companies to Feb.
+Allied on Tuesday extended the time for G4S shareholders to accept the deal, which has been agreed upon by the two companies, to Feb.
 9.

+G4S said GardaWorld's announcement does not change the board's recommendation that the company's shareholders accept Allied's offer of 245 pence per share.

 ((Samantha.machado@thomsonreuters.com; Within UK +44 20 7542 1810; Outside UK +918061822699; Twitter: https://twitter.com/SamanthaM_TR;))